zplayads/specification-for-H5-playable-creative/Playable ads API for SDK with HTML (iOS).md

 > This method is necessary

 - #### window.webkit.messageHandlers.video.postMessage("user_did_tap_install");
-This method should be called in order to inform SDK that the installment button is clicked when the installment button is clicked within the HTML of game page.
+This method should be called in order to inform SDK that the install button is clicked when the install button is clicked within the HTML of game page.
 For example:
 ```js
 function yourFun(){
     ...